djcooke/compendium/collections/_pt_041_enemies/troubadour.md

     and you die"
   - "Easy to deaggro by just running away"
-  - "If you get hit with an auto-attack, make sure to wait for the debuff to tall off before reapplying Steel, or the pomander will be wasted!"
+  - "If you get hit with an auto-attack, make sure to wait for the debuff to fall off before reapplying Steel, or the pomander will be wasted!"
 ---